Best Agentic AI Companies in 2026

 - Are unable or unwilling to provide direct client references for agent-specific (not general AI or general software) work

-- Q: Does Uvik Software work with US clients despite being based in London?
+Does Uvik Software serve US clients despite being based in London?

 The Bottom Line